My Favourite Cake

 My Favourite Cake (Persian: کیک محبوب من, translit.
-Keyk-e mahbub-e man) is a 2024 romantic tragicomedy film co-written and directed by Maryam Moghaddam and Behtash Sanaeeha, and starring Lily Farhadpour and Esmail Mehrabi.
-The film tells the story of a woman who decides to live out her desires in a country where women's rights are heavily restricted.
+Keyk-e mahbub-e man) is a 2024 romantic tragicomedy film co-written and -directed by Iranian filmmakers Maryam Moghaddam and Behtash Sanaeeha, and starring Lily Farhadpour and Esmail Mehrabi.
+The film tells the story of a woman who decides to live out her desires in a country where women's rights are greatly restricted.

 The international co-production between Iran, France, Sweden, and Germany had its world premiere on 16 February 2024 at the main competition for the Golden Bear at the 74th Berlin International Film Festival.
 The filmmakers were issued travel bans during post-production, and prohibited from attending the premiere in Berlin, by the Iranian Government.

 Synopsis

-70-year-old Mahin has been widowed for 30 years and her two children live abroad.
+Seventy-year-old Mahin has been widowed for 30 years and her two children live abroad.
 She is living a lonely life in Tehran.
-But one day, she decides to join her friends for the afternoon tea and finds a new spark in her heart.
-She meets someone who makes her feel alive again, and the evening brings unpredictable surprises and memories.
+But one day, she decides to join her friends for afternoon tea and finds a new spark in her heart.
+She meets someone who makes her feel alive again, and their evening together brings unpredictable surprises and memories.